Improving provision of quality palliative care in French speaking African countries through e-learning

 The ecancer Global Foundation

-The ecancer Global Foundation is a charity that funds the development and distribution of education for the global oncology community.
-The Foundation runs ecancer.org, a free online platform for oncology professionals incorporating an open-access journal, news, video and e-learning, visited by an average of 45,000 users per month.
+The ecancer Global Foundation is a charity with the mission to improve care for cancer patients across the world through education.
+The Foundation runs ecancer.org, a free online platform for oncology professionals incorporating an open-access journal, news, video and e-learning, visited by an average of 60,000 users per month.

 Sector : Institutions (Communities, public authorities, NGOs, foundations, etc.)